Sandra Dorsey: Life and career

 Dorsey began her acting career in 1976 when she appeared in the horror film Grizzly.
 She then appeared in her second film They Went That-A-Way & That-A-Way in 1978 and the following year she starred alongside Sally Field and Beau Bridges in the classic film Norma Rae.
 Dorsey's husband Joe Dorsey also made appearances in each of these films.
 Dorsey is best known for her role in the horror movie Sleepaway Camp III: Teenage Wasteland, alongside Pamela Springsteen and Michael J. Pollard.
 In the film, she played the role of camp owner Lily Miranda.
-Her and her on-screen husband (Pollard) Herman's character names were after The Munsters characters Herman and Lily Munster, and the other characters in the film were named after The Brady Bunch.
-Her death scene, with her head being decapitated by a lawnmower, is perhaps the best death scene in the film.
+She and her on-screen husband (Pollard) Herman's character names were after The Munsters characters Herman and Lily Munster, and the other characters in the film were named after The Brady Bunch.
+Her death scene, where she was decapitated by a lawnmower, is perhaps the best death scene in the film.
 This was Dorsey's second time working with director Michael A. Simpson, as the first was in 1986 with Impure Thoughts.
-In 1995, Dorsey played the role of Maxine in the Disney movie Gordy, which was her final feature film to date.
+In 1995, Dorsey played the role of Maxine in the Disney movie Gordy, which was her final feature film.

 Her television credits include The Dukes of Hazzard.
-She has also appeared in several television films including Passing Glory, with Rip Torn, Frankenstein, with Parker Posey, and Angel City, which again featured her husband, Joe working alongside her.
+She had also appeared in several television films including Passing Glory, with Rip Torn, Frankenstein, with Parker Posey, and Angel City, which again featured her husband, Joe, working alongside her.

+Sandra Dorsey died of pancreatic cancer on September 26, 2023, two days before her 84th birthday.